Making the World “Safe for Democracy”

 First, they threatened the Utah GOP State Central Committee (SCC) that they needed to increase the threshold at convention so there were MORE primaries.
 (And so it would be harder to defeat an incumbent.
 Only incumbents would likely ever reach the higher threshold to avoid a primary.)
 They threatened the SCC that if they didn’t raise the threshold, then they (CMV) would start a ballot initiative for a dual path to the primary ballot.
 (Similar to Connecticut.)

 Then, rather than wait to see if the SCC would raise the threshold, they sent a threatening email to the SCC members the night before the big vote.
-The email stated that the threshold increase was not their only demand and they stated their additional demands.
-(Like a blackmailer who keeps demanding more and more.)
+The email stated that the threshold increase was not their only demand and they stated their additional demands, including extended caucus over more than one day, absentee voting for caucus, etc. (Like a blackmailer who keeps demanding more and more.)
+(Note: They were even requesting that we not just make these changes internally, but that there had to be some legislation to make us do these things.)
 Because of these additional demands, even members who were planning on voting for the threshold increase ended up voting against it, so it failed.
 The SCC voted on it a couple more times and even the state delegates voted on it, but it failed.

 Lies, Lies, and More Lies